 - Arginine and Lysine You may see exercise as a form of stress-release, but biologically speaking it is also a cause of stress.
 Endurance exercise especially elevates cortisol—the stress hormone— levels.
 Consuming minimally processed foods while avoiding uncomplementary stress will help to reduce cortisol levels.
 There is promising evidence that getting enough amino acids, like arginine and lysine, can help to reduce cortisol levels, while promoting healthy hormone levels.2 You can find arginine in sesame and sunflower seeds, most seaweeds, chlorella, and dark leafy greens.

 On average, individuals can lose anywhere from 1 to 2.5 liters of sweat per hour, resulting in the loss of up to 3000 mg of sodium5.
 Replenishing the electrolytes that you eliminate during exercise, like calcium, chloride, magnesium, potassium and sodium, is crucial in recovery by regulating the flow of nutrients and waste in and out of cells, making them essential for muscle contractions, heartbeats and general nerve function.
-Sip coconut water, or mineral-rich green juice right after your workout.
+Sip coconut water, mineral-rich green juice, or Vega Sport® Hydrator right after your workout.

 Complementing a whole foods, plant-based diet with supplements can offer additional help in supporting proper post-workout recovery.
 A few noteworthy supplements include: